In this guide we’ll take a look at the best garden furniture to leave outside.

 This outdoor sofa instantly upgrades the patio and fits in with any other furniture you already own from the Keter range.

 Lounging on a waterproof outdoor sofa is the most comfortable way to spend those lazy Sunday afternoons.
 There’s no maintenance work involved so you can just watch the grass grow or star gaze with no pressure to get up.
+It’s some of the best garden furniture to leave outside for the UK market.

 Are you looking for a decorative bistro set that’s still going to look good after a few winters?
 Take a look at Woodside’s mosaic table and chair set.